 Exporters of fish and fish products need to meet the labelling and naming requirements of the export destination country.
 Fish products must also follow the labelling requirements set out in the Australia New Zealand Food Standards Code.

-- Browse the list of approved fish names [PDF, 762 KB]
+List of approved fish names [PDF, 599 KB]

 Storage and transport requirements

-Stand-alone operators who store seafood before it is exported must meet specific requirements, depending on their market.
-Seafood also has specific storage temperature requirements, which are detailed in the Code of Practice (COP).
+Operators who store or transport seafood before it is exported must meet specific requirements, depending on their market.